CAT and DOG: Improved Codes for Private Distributed Matrix Multiplication: Cyclic-Addition Degree Tables

 On a high level, the PDMM scheme corresponding to a \cat is private and decodable for the same reasons as for the conventional degree table.
-The difference lies in condition IV) which explicitly treats the evaluation points and requires specific matrices to be invertible.
+The difference lies in condition IV) which treats the evaluation points explicitly and requires specific matrices to be invertible.
 For the conventional degree table, these matrices can be made invertible by picking suitable evaluation points, provided the field $\bbF_p$ is sufficiently large.
+Instead of requiring a large field, \cat requires $q|p-1$.